-Cheesy garlic pull-apart bread is one of those recipes that is worth mastering because there's so many ways to use it.
-Whether you use it alongside soup or pasta or as part of a buffet table, it looks great and is always popular.
+Whether you serve it alongside soup or pasta or as part of a buffet table, it looks great and is always a wine.
 Plus there are loads of variations and different ways to add to it once you have mastered the basics.

-You can also mix up the different types of cheese and try things like feta cheese or even goat's cheese.
+Cheese: I like to use a nix of mozzarella and parmesan cheese, as it creates great flavor and good melting cheesiness.
+But you can also use different types of cheeses, such as feta cheese or even goat's cheese.
 Aim for cheeses that melt well when heated to get the cheesy effect.
-Finally, you could even add things like artichoke hearts to the bread.

 How to make the recipe

-Add the dough to a greased bowl, turn to coat it then spray with cooking spray.
+2. Add the dough to a greased bowl, turn to coat it then spray with cooking spray.
 Place the bowl somewhere warm and draft-free and cover it.
-Leave it until it doubles in size, usually around 1 hour.
+Leave it until it doubles in size, usually around 1 hour (B).

-Meanwhile, prepare the filling.
-In a small dish, combine the butter, garlic, parsley, and salt.
-In another small dish, combine the mozzarella and Parmesan cheeses.
+3. Meanwhile, prepare the filling: In a small bowl, combine the butter, garlic, parsley, and salt.
+In another bowl, combine the mozzarella and Parmesan cheeses.

-Roll the dough into a rectangle around 18x 16 inches in size and spread a thin layer of the butter mixture on the top.
+5. Roll the dough into a rectangle around 18 x 16 inches in size (C) and spread a thin layer of the butter mixture on the top.
 Sprinkle with the cheese mixture.
-Grab a knife or pizza wheel and slice the dough lengthwise into four equal strips.
+Grab a knife or pizza wheel and slice the dough lengthwise into four equal strips (D).
+Stack them one on top of the other then cut again to make 4 x 3 inch rectangle (E).

-Add cooking spray to a 9 x 5 inch loaf pan and prop it up with a book or other object to stop it from sitting flat on the counter.
-Stack the rectangles on their sides in the pan and loosely cover it somewhere warm and draft free until it doubles in size.
+6. Coat a 9 x 5 inch loaf pan with cooking spray and prop it up with a book or other object so it sits on an angle on the counter.
+Stack the rectangles on their sides in the pan (F) and loosely cover it somewhere warm and draft free until it doubles in size.
 This usually takes 30-60 minutes.

 Storing the recipe

-Follow the recipe then wrap it in foil and leave it to cool.
-You can store it in the refrigerator for up to 3 days then just microwave it to reheat.
+- Wrap the cooled bread in foil and store it in the refrigerator for up to 3 days then just microwave it to reheat.

-To freeze pull apart bread, then follow the recipe.
-Once it's cooled completely, wrap in foil then place in a freezer-safe bag.
+- To freeze pull apart bread, once it's cooled completely, wrap in foil then place in a freezer-safe bag.
 It will keep for up to 3 months.
 When ready to eat, thaw then bake as directed in the recipe.

 Recipe tips